asquare004/Contextary/README.md

 # 📖 Contextary Extension

-A beautiful, privacy-first browser extension for instantly looking up accurate and context-aware meanings, synonyms, and pronunciation of any English word—on any website.
+A beautiful, privacy-first browser extension for instantly looking up accurate and context-aware meanings, synonyms, and pronunciation of any English word on any website.
 Supports both OpenAI-powered context meaning (for advanced users) and a free local alternative (no API key required).

 ## ✨ Features